runtime-env/import-meta-env/packages/examples/process-env-example/README.md

 HELLO=
 ```

-Only the keys listed in the `.env.example.pub` file will be exposed to `import.meta.env` (see below).
+Only the keys listed in the `.env.example.public` file will be exposed to `import.meta.env` (see below).

 ## Client Side